 As in TB ranging, an ISTA participating in a passive TB ranging exchange shall measure the TOD of its own HE/EHT Ranging NDP and either the TOAs, or both the TOAs and the phase shift feedback TOAs (PSTOAs), when it receives the RSTA’s HE/EHT Ranging NDP.
 In addition, optionally the ISTA may also measure and report either the TOAs, or both the TOAs and the PSTOAs, when it receives the HE/EHT Ranging NDPs transmitted by the other ISTAs participating in the passive TB ranging exchange.
 By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the passive TB ranging exchanges can be improved.

-The number of NSTS used in the passive TB ranging exchanges shall be less than or equal to 4.
+The number of NSTS/Nss used in the passive TB ranging exchanges shall be less than or equal to 4.

 When phase shift feedback is negotiated between an ISTA and an RSTA in passive TB ranging, the protocol for the measurement sounding phase differs from passive TB ranging with TOA feedback on the following points: